Author: Lawrence Tougas

 Please develop a safety plan to extinguish fires if they occur at your flying site.
 Know how to reach the fire department and clearly describe your field location with a street address, cross streets, nearby landmarks—anything you can think of to expedite a response.

 Have some method of fighting a fire available to club members while waiting for the fire department and a way to get it in position to be effective.
-Finally conduct fire drills to hone your club’s response to potential fires.
-Being prepared can make the difference between a minor annoyance and a major catastrophe.

 In my December column, I summarized the contributions District X clubs made to National Model Aviation Day.
-I left out the Reno Radio Control club that raised $657 for the Wounded Warrior Project.
+I left out the Reno Radio Control Club that raised $657 for the Wounded Warrior Project.
 My apologies.

 What a great opportunity this was for the ISS.
-This private airport is home to a large population of military veterans who may have been involved in military aviation and they annually return to Flabob for this event.
+This private airport is home to a large population of military veterans who may have been involved in military aviation and who annually return to Flabob for this event.

 Las Vegas Associate Vice President (AVP) Greg Clemensen and I attended the International Miniature Aerobatic Club (IMAC) Southwestern Regional Championships.
-CDs Gil Torzo and Rusty Fried put on quite a show.
-It was held at the Las Vegas Radio Control Club, formerly home to the Tournament of Champions.
-Here are some of my favorite photos from the event.
+Contest directors Gil Torzo and Rusty Fried put on quite a show.
+It was held at the Las Vegas Radio Control Club, former home of the Tournament of Champions.
+My thanks to AVPs Michael Lee and Greg Clemensen for their contributions.
+Please go to the District X website at http://ama10.org to see more photos.

 Until next month, may you have nothing but happy landings.